-Notes to the consolidated financial statements
+Notes to the consolidated financial statements For the period ended 1 January 2023

 1. Segmental analysis

 The Group has only one operating segment being: the operation of restaurants with Lebanese Offerings and one geographical segment being the United Kingdom.
 The Group's brands meet the aggregation criteria set out in paragraph 22 of IFRS 8 'Operating Segments' and as such the Group reports the business as one reportable segment.